 👩🏻🏫 Nerd alert!
 See Wimbledon Queue Arrival Times for 100+ more data points from the 2019 Queue and other years.

 🚨 Important notes!
 (1) Your Queue Card only indicates your place in the Queue, it does not hold your place in the Queue.
 You are permitted to leave the Queue for limited periods (more on that later) but that period does not cover going in to watch a day of play.
 If you use your place in the Queue to go in for a given day of play, and you want to go in again another day, you will have to get in the back of the Queue like everyone else.
-(2) Queue Cards are only issued to those physically present, so if you want to be next to others in the Queue you need to all arrive at the same time.
+(2) Queue Cards are only issued to those physically present, so if you want to be next to others in the Queue you all need to join the Queue at the same time.

 💁🏻♀️😴 Queue Tips!
 If you only want grounds passes, it is usually sufficient to join the Queue early in the morning the same day (like, dawn's-early-light early3), but keep in mind the further back in the Queue you are, the later you will enter the grounds, possibly after play has started that day.